Resources lawyers in Massachusetts need to work remotely during the COVID-19 pandemic and beyond.

 LAW FIRM POLICIES, CLIENT SERVICE, DATA SECURITY.

 Data security is critical during a pandemic.
-Particularly as you’re likely to be working remotely from home, watch our recent webinar on A Legal Professional’s Guide to Securing Your Home Network.
-Find more on a recent phishing scheme appearing to come from the CDC here.
+To working remotely from home, watch our recent webinar on A Legal Professional’s Guide to Securing Your Home Network.
+Maintain vigilance to cyberthreats and phishing scams — find tips here.
 Find more resources on law firm data security here.

-Lawyers in Massachusetts can schedule a Free & Confidential (currently remote only) consultation with a Mass LOMAP advisor to discuss individual concerns.
+Again, lawyers in Massachusetts can schedule a Free & Confidential online consultation with a Mass LOMAP advisor to discuss individual concerns.
 Begin scheduling here.